terraform-provider-openstack/terraform-provider-openstack/website/docs/r/networking_subnetpool_v2.html.markdown

     allocated from the subnetpool for project subnets.
 Changing this updates the default quota of the existing subnetpool.

-* `tenant_id` - (Optional) The owner of the subnetpool.
-Required if admin wants to create a subnetpool for another tenant.
-Changing this creates a new subnetpool.

 * `project_id` - (Optional) The owner of the subnetpool.
 Required if admin wants to create a subnetpool for another project.
 Changing this creates a new subnetpool.